supersayan-labs/supersayan/tests/README.md

 SuperSayan uses a combination of:

-1. **unittest**: Python's built-in testing framework, providing the basic structure for the tests.
-2. **pytest**: A more powerful testing framework that offers rich features and better output formatting.
+1. **pytest**: A more powerful testing framework that offers rich features and better output formatting.
-3. **logging**: Extensive logging is used throughout the tests to provide visibility into the test process.
+2. **logging**: Extensive logging is used throughout the tests to provide visibility into the test process.
-4. **Assertions and Tolerances**: Since FHE computations involve approximations, the tests use tolerance thresholds to determine if results are "close enough" to the non-encrypted versions.
+3. **Assertions and Tolerances**: Since FHE computations involve approximations, the tests use tolerance thresholds to determine if results are "close enough" to the non-encrypted versions.

 ### Key Testing Features